Check what you know

 Best practice tips

-- Drivers must not drive or park in a cycle lane marked by a solid white line during its times of operation, or drive or park in a cycle lane marked by a broken white line unless it is unavoidable.
+• Drivers must not drive or park in a cycle lane marked by a solid white line during its times of operation, or drive or park in a cycle lane marked by a broken white line, unless it is unavoidable.

-Dutch Reach: When exiting the vehicle, drivers must ensure they do not hit anyone when opening their door and should check for cyclists or other traffic by using mirrors and looking all around them.
-Where you are able to do so, you should open the vehicle door using your hand on the opposite side to the door you are opening; for example, use your left hand to open a door on your right-hand side.
+• Dutch Reach: where you are able to do so, you should open the vehicle door using your hand on the opposite side to the door you are opening; for example, use your left hand to open a door on your right-hand side.
 This will make you turn your head to look over your shoulder.
-You are then more likely to avoid causing injury to cyclists or motorcyclists passing you on the road, or to people on the pavement.
+You are more likely to avoid causing injury to cyclists or motorcyclists passing you on the road, or to people on the pavement.

 In some cases, single red lines are used instead of yellow lines.
 The times that the red line restrictions apply will be shown on nearby signs, but a double red line means no stopping at any time.

 Drivers risk a fine and penalty points by parking on yellow or white zig-zag lines.
 Yellow zig-zags needs an accompanying sign to be legally enforceable.
-White lines, on the other hand, are enforced by local authorities and the police and they do not require a sign to be enforceable.
+White lines, on the other hand, are enforced by local authorities and the police, and they do not require a sign to be enforceable.